aces/Loris/raisinbread/README.md

 MCIN members can get access to the imaging files by putting in a request on redmine to mount the /data-raisin bread folder with the imaging files on their VM.

-For external user, please email the loris-dev mailing list.
+External users should email the loris-dev mailing list.

 ### Modifying RB
 The RaisinBread database should be handled like any other project.
 The data should